shankar4/Functional-Model/README.md

 After saving it, I double clicked on the 'eclipse-inst' at the same level as the eclipse.ini file. this automatically installed the ecllpse folder to /usr/shankar/eclipse.
 The .exe file will be here: /home/shankar/eclipse/cpp-photon/eclipse/eclipse.exe.
 I double clicked on it and launched Eclipse and it launched just fine.
 I directed to my workspace at 'SystemCspace' and tried out my 3 examples.
 I had to update the links to systemC 2.3.2 libraries now installed under /usr/local (see notes elsewhere), rebuild and run.
 All of them ran fine.

 For eaay accessibility, I right clicked on this .exe file and copy/pasted it to desktop.
 Unforuntely, it is a generic diamond symbol and it would be nice to associate with the actual eclipse icon.
 There was a solution for that [here](http://donovanbrown.com/post/Adding-Eclipse-to-Launcher-on-Ubuntu-1604).
 Here are the steps, as relevant to my system:

->Open a text editor
-    Copy and paste the following text into the editor:
+cd to /home/shankar/.local/share/applications/ and open gedit with filename of eclipse.desktop, and enter (copy and paste with appropriate change for username in place of shankar):

-    [Desktop Entry]
+>[Desktop Entry] \
-    Version=1.0
+Version=1.0 \
-    Name=Eclipse
+Name=Eclipse \
-    Comment=Java IDE
+Comment=Java IDE \
-    Type=Application
+Type=Application \
-    Categories=Development;IDE;
+Categories=Development;IDE; \
-    Exec=/home/{username}/Programs/eclipse/eclipse
+Exec=/home/shankar/eclipse/cpp-photon/eclipse/eclipse \
-    Terminal=false
+Terminal=false \
-    StartupNotify=true
+StartupNotify=true \
-    Icon=/home/{username}/Programs/eclipse/icon.xpm
+icon=/home/shankar/eclipse/cpp-photon/eclipse/icon.xpm \
-    Name[en_US]=Eclipse
+Name[en_US]=Eclipse \

-    Update any paths if you extracted Eclipse to a different location Save the file as eclipse.desktop in /home/{username}/.local/share/applications/ Reboot your machine
-    Search for Eclipse
-    Drag and drop the Eclipse icon to the launcher
+Save the file.
+Reboot your machine.
+I found the Eclpse icon  in the dot matrix at left hand side bottom ('Applications'). it launched correctly when clicked on.

+So, I am where I was 4 days ago.
+Need to try out the many SystemC examples that came with the SystemC 2.3.2 folder.
+Also, examples from Grotker's book.
+All this is documented here, lest I forget.
+Soon, i will put together a tutorial style installation document on Systemc 2.3.2 installation on Ubuntu V 18 using Eclipse 4.8 (Oxygen).
+It uses Java SDK 8.

 ------------------------------------------------------------------------------------------------------